-'''

-{stop,Reason} ignore

-'''

-Initialization failed.
-An exit signal with this Reason (or with reason normal if ignore is returned) is sent to linked processes and ports, notably to the process starting the gen\server when start\link/3, 4 is used.
+If the initialization fails, the function is to return {stop,Reason}, where Reason is any term, or ignore.
+An exit signal with this Reason (or with reason normal if ignore is returned) is sent to linked processes and ports, notably to the process starting the gen\server when start\link/3,4 is used.